Legal Updated 9 min read

 Everything you need to file a talc cancer claim: eligibility, documents needed, timeline, and what to expect from the legal process.

-If you or a loved one developed cancer after using talcum powder products, you may be entitled to significant compensation.
-Over 90,000 people have filed claims, and juries have awarded billions of dollars.
-Here’s exactly how to pursue a claim.
+If you or a loved one developed cancer after using talcum powder products, you may have legal options worth exploring.
+More than 60,000 claims are pending in the federal talc litigation, and juries have awarded billions of dollars.
+Here’s how to pursue a claim.

 Time Is Important